ryannnsevidal/customizable-hud/README.md

 ## For Reviewers

-This repo contains the front-end and preview logic for HUD customization.
-BLE connection and configuration sync logic is laid out and ready for integration.
-The UX is structured to be intuitive and clean, especially for riders adjusting settings on the go.
+This repo contains the web-based HUD customization interface and preview logic.
+Web Bluetooth connection and configuration sync logic is implemented and ready for integration with compatible smart glasses.
+The UX is structured to be intuitive and clean, especially for riders adjusting settings before their ride.

+The application features:
+- Real-time HUD preview with simulated cycling data
+- Customizable metric selection (speed, heart rate, cadence, power)
+- Multiple layout options (grid, horizontal, vertical, compact)
+- Bluetooth integration capabilities
+- Docker containerization for easy deployment

-If you'd like visuals added or this turned into a demo-ready PDF, feel free to request it.
+If you'd like additional features added or this turned into a demo-ready deployment, feel free to request it.